filipmazurek/spa-artifact/docs/gem5-instructions.md

 This is a slicc compiler specification.

 Comment out line 1223 (or in the area.
-All that matters is that these are the ‘.cc’ files) As well as all the files which are ‘.hh.’
+All that matters is that these are the `.cc` files, as well as all the files which are `.hh.`).
+These lines generate the built `.cc` and `.hh` files.

 `gem5/src/mem/slicc/symbols/StateMachine.py`
 ```Python